top of page

 Mechanism of action

-Whereas statins primarily work in the liver by increasing the LDL-C receptor thereof and reducing LDL-C level in the blood, cyclodextrin can directly remove cholesterol from atherosclerotic plaques.
+Whereas statins primarily work in the liver by increasing the LDL-C receptor thereof and reducing LDL-C level in the blood, cholesterol metabolism modulators (CMMs) can directly remove cholesterol from atherosclerotic plaques.
 It has been demonstrated that cyclodextrin reduces cholesterol content, reprogram macrophages to promote cholesterol efflux, and exert significant anti-inflammatory effects within plaques.
-RN-005 exhibits excellent efficacy in solubilizing free cholesterol and inducing cholesterol efflux by macrophages.
-Having a different mechanism of action from statin and low toxicity, RN-005 will provide a novel and safe treatment option for patients with atherosclerosis.
+Renatus' proprietary CMMs exhibit excellent efficacy in solubilizing free cholesterol and inducing cholesterol efflux by macrophages.
+We are investigating whether the CMMs can provide a safe and effective modality for treating atherosclerosis.

 References